Hanna Szujó: 2019

 Szujó began the year competing at the Elek Matolay Memorial, International GymSport, and Gym Festival Trnava.
 She was selected to represent Hungary at the inaugural Junior World Championships alongside Mirtill Makovits and Nikolett Szilágyi; they finished sixteenth as a team and individually Szujó placed 42nd in the all-around.
 Szujó next competed at the European Youth Olympic Festival alongside Makovits.
 They finished seventh as a team and Szujó finished 16th in the all-around.
 Szujó ended the year competing at the Olympic Hopes Cup where she helped Hungary finish third.
 Individually she finished twelfth in the all-around and seventh on vault and floor exercise.

-Senior
+Senior gymnastics career

 2020–21

 Szujó turned senior in 2020.
 Most competitions were canceled or postponed due to the global COVID-19 pandemic.
 In October Szujó competed at the Hungarian Championships where she placed third in the all-around, fifth on vault, second on balance beam, and third on floor exercise.

 In 2021 Szujó returned to international competition at the Varna Challenge Cup where she won gold on floor exercise, tied with Dildora Aripova.
 Additionally she competed at the Osijek and Koper Challenge Cups; however she did not win any medals.
 She competed at the Flanders International Team Challenge where she helped Hungary place ninth as a team.
 Individually she won silver on vault behind compatriot Csenge Bácskay.